https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 An anecdote on this from the hospitality industry which is finding it difficult to recruit staff.
 A new hotel opened in Georgetown.
 Desperate for staff it reverted to visiting their rivals and literally poaching them there and then.
 Not good practice.

 To be fair the Government is trying to alleviate the problems.
-One-off cash grants, support to parents and the elderly, a proposal to half the cost of electricity, removing tuition fees, and a desire to make Guyana the breadbasket of the Caribbean, reducing the food import bill in the process, are more than commendable initiatives.
+One-off cash grants, support to parents and the elderly, a proposal to halve the cost of electricity, removing tuition fees, and a desire to make Guyana the breadbasket of the Caribbean, reducing the food import bill in the process, are more than commendable initiatives.
 But some of these things cannot be delivered overnight and a frustrated population moving into an election year is not a positive development for the Government.

 What Does the Future Hold?

 I do not have time for the naysayers – I am by definition an optimist (I’d never have gotten through 2020 if I wasn’t).
-Yes there are problems with issues such as accountability across the public and private sectors.
+Yes, there are problems with issues such as accountability across the public and private sectors.
 But I do not believe that Guyana risks turning into Equatorial Guinea.
 Oil and gas is a blessing, not a curse.

-Yes the world is moving to other sources of energy to address the issue of climate change.
+Yes, the world is moving to other sources of energy to address the issue of climate change.
 But the reality is oil and gas is going to be here for a long time.
 This is not just about energy and power.
 It is about providing the things that allow us to live safe and comfortable lives – be that plastics or medicines or whatever.
 The idea that we can turn oil and gas off overnight and keep living as we do is, sadly, a delusion.

 So Guyana must make the most of this gift.
 That means ensuring oil and gas production can continue for as long as possible.
 That may mean reducing the amount produced now to allow the oil fields to be managed in a way that produces more over a longer period of time.
-It also means making more use of the associated gas, not just to reinject it into fields but for power (as at Wales) and to allow the production of products such as cooking gas, hydrogen for fertiliser, and synthetic fuel (such as diesel) to both reduce the import bill and provide ‘cleaner’, if not totally ‘clean’ fuel.
+It also means making more use of the associated gas, not just to reinject it into fields but for power (as at Wales) and to allow the production of products such as cooking gas, hydrogen for fertiliser, and synthetic fuel (such as diesel) to both reduce the import bill and provide ‘cleaner’, if not totally, ‘clean’ fuel.

 How the Government maximises its oil and gas return over the long term is of paramount importance.
 There is a need to address the perceptions of every citizen not benefiting.
 They need to use oil and gas wealth to continue to build the schools, hospitals and social security system which will improve quality of life for the population.
 They need to address any corruption.